Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Introduction

 Establishing a unifying principle of how host diversity influences VBD transmission is challenging, as its effect on disease dynamics is largely shaped by the ecological specifics of each system~\cite{yakob2010modelling, simpson, rivera2020relation,bilal2020complexity,chen2022host,wu2023spatial}.
-For example, whether host diversity amplifies, dilutes, or has no effect on disease prevalence depends on the interplay between vector preference and host transmission abilities, with amplification occurring when both host species are present leading to maximal disease risk~\cite{Miller}.
-Moreover, vectors may adapt their feeding preferences in response to host specific interventions, creating significant bottlenecks for the control and elimination of VBD.
+For example, whether host diversity amplifies, dilutes, or has no effect on disease prevalence depends on the interplay between vector preference and host transmission abilities, with amplification occurring when both host species are present, leading to maximal disease risk~\cite{Miller}.
+Moreover, a ``no-choice'' and ``two-choice'' experiment of feeding between humans, who were the preferred host, and sheep revealed the evolution of feeding preference of malaria vectors to be dependent on host availability \cite{bouafou2024host}.
+Hence, adaptive shifts in vector feeding preferences may become an important bottleneck to the long-term success of disease-control interventions.
 When vectors initially bite only competent hosts, time-dependent feeding preferences can increase disease prevalence and shift the timing of epidemic peaks~\cite{marini2017exploring}.
-Hence, understanding the evolutionary dynamics of vector preference and its effect on disease transmission is crucial for disease control.

-In this study, we examine the long-term implications of vector preference on VBD transmission and study the relationship between host diversity and the evolution of vector feeding preferences using adaptive dynamics \cite{geritz1997dynamics}.
-Specifically, we analyze how changes in host community composition affect the evolutionary trait of vectors to feed on a non-preferred host.
-We sought to quantify the relationship between adaptive responses driven by the trade-off between a preference for a specific host and the need to evade the defences of alternative hosts.
-We found that vector preferences can shift in response to protective measures employed by the preferred host, which {\em may} lead to an overall increase in disease prevalence amongst the host species.
-Our approach offers a framework to evaluate the effectiveness of implementing interventions such as ITN and vector repellents for abating prevalence among h1 in the presence of h2.
+Hence, amplification and dilution effects should not be viewed as static properties of a host community but as outcomes that may change as vector populations adapt their feeding strategies.
+Despite this, the evolutionary consequences of host diversity for vector host choice, and the resulting feedbacks on disease transmission, remain poorly understood.